ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_mail_macos/guide.en-ie.md

 ---
-title: 'Configuring an email address on the macOS Mail app'
+title: 'MX Plan - Configure your email account on Mail for macOS'
 updated: 2024-10-01
 ---